heathensoft/lwjgl-guide/guide/chapter08.md

 We also need to be careful the other way around (UPS > FPS).
 In that case typing a character might be interpreted as the user holding that character down or other similar bugs.

-To solve these problems, callbacks called on polling user events are queued for processing.
+To solve these problems, callbacks called when polling user events are queued for processing.

 ```
 void keyEventCallback(int key) {